sviezypan/zio-sql-example/README.md

 ## ZIO-SQL example application

-# ZIO-SQL is not yet released...
-so if you want to try out zio-sql and app in this repo, do:
-1. clone zio-sql and cd into zio-sql
-2. sbt publishLocal
-3. find published version from $HOME/.ivy2/local/dev.zio/zio-sql_2.13/
-4. replace zioSqlVersion value in build.sbt

 # Introduction
 This repo has as an example code to demonstrate how to use zio-sql to communicate with sql database of your choice (this repo uses postgresql).
 It contains also zio-http, zio-config, zio-json and other libraries of the ecosystem.